elisavetchatz/HydrotrackerProject/README.md

-# 💧 Smart Water Cup Station for Cafés
+# 💧 Smart Water Cup Monitor for Cafés

 A smart hydration tracking system designed to remind users to drink water—evolved into a real-time service assistant tool for cafés.